A Culinary school student photographs her class's spread of Latin food at Institute of Culinary Education

 Applied General Education Online Classes

-Students take online courses that are relevant to restaurant industry careers, such as the history and culture of food, social psychology, business communication, leadership, change management and more.
-You'll study subjects as they apply to the business of foodservice, including written and verbal communication strategies as they relate to recipe writing, reviewing, food blogging and culinary demonstrations; team building through developing and empowering people; and nutrition in terms of dietary preferences and the relationship between diet, health and disease.
+Students take online courses that are relevant to the restaurant industry and culinary careers, such as the history and culture of food, social psychology, business communication, leadership, change management and more.
+You'll study subjects as they apply to the business of food service, including interpersonal communication, time management, problem-solving, critical thinking; team building and leadership; written and verbal communication strategies as they relate to recipe writing, reviewing, food blogging and culinary demonstrations; and nutrition in terms of dietary preferences and the relationship between diet, health and disease.

 Gabrielle Russo at SingleThread